 3. Keep an open mind.

 Your holiday season may not be what you hoped it would be, but you can try and adjust your expectations.
 Try and make another plan instead.
 If someone invites you to a holiday get together, or a walk in the park, accept the invitation!
-The city of Edmonton has a few different holiday events that you can attend.
-Check-out their priceless fun guide.
-Being around people may help you enjoy the holidays.
+You might consider going to a therapeutic Being around people may help you enjoy the holidays.
 Or, simply enjoy time by yourself.
 Staying home all day may be just as comforting!

 4. Treat yourself.

 Take this time to do something nice for yourself this holiday season.
 You can take a warm bath, read your favourite book, or cook your favourite meal.
 It doesn’t have to be extravagant, just something that helps you care for yourself.

 Helping other people over the holidays can help boost your mood.
 Maybe there is a holiday play at your child’s school that you can help with, or perhaps you can help a friend prepare a meal.